Skip to content

 FACT CHECKED BY Alexa Mellardo

 With winter lurking around the corner comes the looming threat of the dreaded flu season.
-According to the National Institutes of Health (NIH), the seasonal influenza virus (or the flu) hospitalizes more than 200,000 people and kills over 36,000 people annually in the U.S. alone.
+According to the National Institutes of Health (NIH), the seasonal influenza virus (or the flu) hospitalizes approximately 200,000 people and kills over 36,000 people annually in the U.S. alone.
 Common flu symptoms include fever, coughing, fatigue, chills, and muscle aches, and complications can lead to life-threatening conditions like pneumonia.
+These alarming stats likely have you wondering about the most common places you'll likely catch the flu, and we're here to share exactly that.

 While past flu seasons and the COVID-19 pandemic have taught us how to remain healthy and be extra hygienic, like wearing masks, diligently washing hands, and social distancing, there are still many places where your odds of contracting this potentially deadly virus are significantly higher than others.

 We spoke with Laura Purdy, MD, MBA, a board-certified family physician in Fort Benning, Georgia, who tells us, "The places you're most likely to catch the flu are high-traffic areas with lots of people in an area daily.
-Indirect transmissions like touching the same surfaces as someone infected is most likely how you would pick up the virus.
+Indirect transmissions, like touching the same surfaces as someone infected, are most likely how you would pick up the virus.
 The flu season is an important time to ensure you're washing your hands properly because you cannot count on these public surfaces being cleaned after every person."

 Airplanes and Airports